Your College Dorm and Dormmates: Fair Resource Sharing with Externalities: PEF Dorm Assignment for

 where $\cN(S)$ denotes the neighborhood of $S$ on the bipartite graph $G^*$.

 Indeed, since $A$ is a Tutte set and $\cM$ is a maximum matching, according to Definition~\ref{def:tutte-set}, $\cM$ matches each node in $A$ to a node in $L$.
-Thus, \eqref{eq:while-loop-key} holds before the while-loop is executed.
-We will argue that: \begin{itemize} \item[(i)] If \eqref{eq:while-loop-key} holds at the beginning of some round, at least one of the conditions that define Cases 1--4 must be true; \item[(ii)] Moreover, no matter which case is selected, the algorithm will proceed as described, and \eqref{eq:while-loop-key} will hold at the end of that round as long as it holds at the beginning of it. \end{itemize} By induction, this will imply that the while-loop will continue as long as $A\cup L \neq \emptyset$.
-Since at least one pair of agents is assigned to a dorm in each of the four cases, it follows that the while-loop will indeed end with $A\cup L = \emptyset$, whereby every agent is assigned to some dorm.
+Thus, \eqref{eq:while-loop-key} holds before the while loop is executed.
+We will argue that: \begin{itemize} \item[(i)] If \eqref{eq:while-loop-key} holds at the beginning of some round, at least one of the conditions defining Cases 1--4 must be true; \item[(ii)] Moreover, no matter which case is selected, the algorithm will proceed as described, and \eqref{eq:while-loop-key} will hold at the end of that round as long as it holds at the beginning of it. \end{itemize} By induction, this will imply that the while loop will continue as long as $A\cup L \neq \emptyset$.
+Since at least one pair of agents is assigned to a dorm in each of the four cases, it follows that the while loop will indeed end with $A\cup L = \emptyset$, whereby every agent is assigned to some dorm.

-Indeed, given that \eqref{eq:while-loop-key} holds, at least one of the conditions defining Cases 2-3 must be true, so (i) is obvious and it only remains to show (ii).
+Indeed, given that \eqref{eq:while-loop-key} holds, at least one of the conditions defining Cases 2-4 must be true, so (i) is obvious and it only remains to show (ii).
 We consider the case selected by the algorithm. \begin{itemize} \item If it is {\bf Case 1}, since no agent in $A$ is a neighbor of $i$ or $i'$, the neighborhood $\cN(S)$ of each subset $S \subseteq A$ will not change after $i$ and $i'$ are removed from $G'$, and \eqref{eq:while-loop-key} will still hold.

 \item If it is {\bf Case 2}, first, we need to argue that we can find a perfect matching as described in the algorithm.
-Indeed, given \eqref{eq:while-loop-key}, by the Hall's theorem (Lemma~\ref{lem:hall}), there exists a matching of size $|S|$, which is a perfect matching between $S$ and $\cN(S)$ given that $|S| = |\cN(S)|$ in this case.
+Indeed, given \eqref{eq:while-loop-key}, by Hall's theorem (Lemma~\ref{lem:hall}), there exists a matching of size $|S|$, which is a perfect matching between $S$ and $\cN(S)$ given that $|S| = |\cN(S)|$ in this case.

 To see that \eqref{eq:while-loop-key} will still hold at the end of this round, suppose for the sake of contradiction that it is violated after agents in $S$ and $\cN(S)$ (and the adjacent edges) are removed from $G^*$.
 In other words, we have $|Q| > |\cN(Q)\setminus \cN(S)|$ for some $Q \subseteq A \setminus S$ (where $\cN(Q)$ denotes the neighborhood of $Q$ before the removal of $\cN(S)$).
 It follows that